isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 i.
 You are required to provide the rental waiver as set out in the Notice to your tenant. ii.
 As an intermediary landlord, you will also be eligible for the same amount of rental waiver from your landlord, up to a cap of 2 weeks of your own gross rent.
 To obtain the rental waiver from your landlord, please follow the instructions for service applicable to an intermediary landlord as set out in the Notice.

-**Q3.
-What should landlords and tenants do in the meantime, before receiving the Notice of Rental Waiver?**
+<a name="q3">**Q3.
+What should landlords and tenants do in the meantime, before receiving the Notice of Rental Waiver?**</a>

 Prior to receiving the Notice of Rental Waiver, tenants should continue to honour their existing contractual obligations.

 ### <a name="2rent">Rental Waiver Obligations</a> <a href="#s2" title="Return to top">↩</a> ###

-Q4.
-How is rent defined? / What components of the rent are used in the calculation of the rental waiver?
+<a href="#q4" id="q4">Q4.
+How is rent defined? / What components of the rent are used in the calculation of the rental waiver?</a>

-Q5.
-Why are service and maintenance charges included in the rental waivers?
+<a href="#q5" id="q5">Q5.
+Why are service and maintenance charges included in the rental waivers?</a>

-Q6.
+<a href="#q6" id="q6">Q6.
 Can the rental waivers be offset by any waivers or other forms of assistance that a landlord had provided to his tenant prior to the implementation of the Act?
-What can be considered for the offset?
+What can be considered for the offset?</a>

-Q7.
-Are landlords allowed to offset the assistance (e.g. parking promotions, waiver of e-platform fees, or marketing support ) that they had provided to their tenants?
+<a href="#q7" id="q7">Q7.
+Are landlords allowed to offset the assistance (e.g. parking promotions, waiver of e-platform fees, or marketing support ) that they had provided to their tenants?</a>

-**Q4.
-How is rent defined? / What components of the rent are used in the calculation of the rental waiver?**
+<a name="q4">**Q4.
+How is rent defined? / What components of the rent are used in the calculation of the rental waiver?**</a>

 The 2 weeks of rental waiver will be based on gross rent.
 Gross rent is what is agreed on under the lease agreement or licence, and will include gross turnover rent, maintenance fees and service charges.

-**Q5.
-Why are service and maintenance charges included in the rental waivers?**
+<a name="q5">**Q5.
+Why are service and maintenance charges included in the rental waivers?**</a>

 As the gross rent is most reflective of the actual rental expenses that businesses incur, the Government had provided 1 month of gross rent cash payout under the Rental Support Scheme.
 For consistency, the Rental Waiver Framework will also be based on gross rent.

-**Q6.
+<a name="q6">**Q6.
 Can the rental waivers be offset by any waivers or other forms of assistance that a landlord had provided to his tenant prior to the implementation of the Act?
-What can be considered for the offset?**
+What can be considered for the offset?**</a>

 Generally, landlords may offset any direct monetary assistance or rental waivers provided to their tenants from 16 May 2021 up to the date the landlord receives all of the tenant’s supporting documents (both dates inclusive).

 The landlord must provide any remaining rental waiver after offsetting the assistance and/or waivers as detailed above.

-**Q7.
-Are landlords allowed to offset the assistance (e.g. parking promotions, waiver of e-platform fees, or marketing support ) that they had provided to their tenants?**
+<a name="q7">**Q7.
+Are landlords allowed to offset the assistance (e.g. parking promotions, waiver of e-platform fees, or marketing support ) that they had provided to their tenants?**</a>

 Only direct monetary assistance or rental waivers to the tenant may be offset.

 ### <a name="3elig">Eligibility</a> <a href="#s3" title="Return to top">↩</a> ###

-Q8.
-How are qualifying commercial properties defined?
+<a href="#q8" id="q8">Q8.
+How are qualifying commercial properties defined?</a>

-Q9.
-Why are offices and industrial properties, as well as properties used for residential purposes (e.g. dormitories) not entitled to rental waivers in this round of rental relief?
+<a href="#q9" id="q9">Q9.
+Why are offices and industrial properties, as well as properties used for residential purposes (e.g. dormitories) not entitled to rental waivers in this round of rental relief?</a>

-Q10.
-How were the categories of non-profit organisations (NPOs) considered eligible for the rental waiver determined?
+<a href="#q10" id="q10">Q10.
+How were the categories of non-profit organisations (NPOs) considered eligible for the rental waiver determined?</a>

-Q11.
-Why was 20 July 2021 adopted as the cut-off date for the tenancy to be eligible for rental waiver?
+<a href="#q11" id="q11">Q11.
+Why was 20 July 2021 adopted as the cut-off date for the tenancy to be eligible for rental waiver?</a>

-Q12.
+<a href="#q12" id="q12">Q12.
 The Phase 2 (Heightened Alert) restrictions were partially relaxed from 10 August 2021.
-Why is there still a need to require landlords to provide the 2 weeks of rental waiver to eligible tenants, when it is linked to the period of 5 to 18 August 2021?
+Why is there still a need to require landlords to provide the 2 weeks of rental waiver to eligible tenants, when it is linked to the period of 5 to 18 August 2021?</a>

-Q13.
-Why is Phase 3 used as the base reference period for revenue drop comparison rather than pre-COVID?
+<a href="#q13" id="q13">Q13.
+Why is Phase 3 used as the base reference period for revenue drop comparison rather than pre-COVID?</a>

-Q14.
-What if my business had only commenced operations after the start of Phase 3 (i.e. after 28 December 2020) – how will the drop in revenue be assessed?
+<a href="#q14" id="q14">Q14.
+What if my business had only commenced operations after the start of Phase 3 (i.e. after 28 December 2020) – how will the drop in revenue be assessed?</a>

-Q15.
+<a href="#q15" id="q15">Q15.
 If my business started after 15 May 2021, there is no base reference period for me to compare against to determine my revenue drop.
-Does it mean that I am not eligible for rental waiver?
+Does it mean that I am not eligible for rental waiver?</a>

-Q16.
-What does it mean to be a part of a “Singapore group of entities”?
+<a href="#q16" id="q16">Q16.
+What does it mean to be a part of a “Singapore group of entities”?</a>

-Q17.
-For the purposes of qualifying for the Rental Waiver Framework, why has the criteria for SMEs at group level (i.e. aggregate group annual revenue not more than $100m) been limited to related entities or parent companies incorporated or established in Singapore?
+<a href="#q17" id="q17">Q17.
+For the purposes of qualifying for the Rental Waiver Framework, why has the criteria for SMEs at group level (i.e. aggregate group annual revenue not more than $100m) been limited to related entities or parent companies incorporated or established in Singapore?</a>

 **Types of Properties**

-**Q8.
-How are qualifying commercial properties defined?**
+<a name="q8">**Q8.
+How are qualifying commercial properties defined?**</a>

 Examples of qualifying commercial uses include shops, restaurants, cinemas or theatres, schools, etc. The full list may be found here .

-**Q9.
-Why are offices and industrial properties, as well as properties used for residential purposes (e.g. dormitories) not entitled to rental waivers in this round of rental relief?**
+<a name="q9">**Q9.
+Why are offices and industrial properties, as well as properties used for residential purposes (e.g. dormitories) not entitled to rental waivers in this round of rental relief?**</a>

 The Rental Waiver Framework is intended to provide support to businesses that have been impacted by the tightened safe management measures during the Phase 2 (Heightened Alert) [P2(HA)].